Skip to main content

 2. ASCORAD is easier to use than SCORAD and EASI

 The [traditional] SCORAD system takes time and even experienced dermatologists will require seven (7) minuntes in total.
-An inexperienced physician will need 10 min.
+An inexperienced physician will need 10 minutes.

 ASCORAD estimates the affected surface and the intensity of all visual signs of the disease simultaneously, improving the efficiency of both tasks.

-Do you want to see the clinical A.I. technology in action?
+Do you want to see the clinical AI technology in action?

 Overall, ASCORAD helps practice evidence-based dermatology, relieving doctors from the tedious SCORAD calculation, enabling patients to track atopic dermatitis severity in a user-friendly and objective way, and allowing a more precise evaluation of new treatments.